 If you failed the inspection, you’ll be given back your documentation, and the sheet will have a stamp with the word “Disfavorable”.
 It means unfavorable, but it will also tell you the reasons of the failure.
 They don’t have time to explain the faults, but the information they provided you will tell you exactly what needs to be remediated.

-You have one month to return to the ITV station for another test, assuming you have all of the failed items fixed.
+You have a set amount of time to return to the ITV station for another test, assuming you have all of the failed items fixed.
 If you are able to fix the items the same day, you can bring your vehicle back, and have it tested again without charge.
 (That is why I suggested you schedule your ITV inspection early in the day, instead of at the end of the day.)

 If you can’t get the items fixed by the end of the day, but fixed within 15 days, you will usually be given a discount on the next ITV inspection.
 After 15 days, you’ll be charged the full amount.